Supported distributions

 Hundreds of Linux distributions exist so it’s impossible to list or support all of them.
 Our driver release process is as follows:

-💡 Every time a new official Ubuntu, Debian or Raspberry Pi OS version is released, we make sure that we have already uploaded a compatible driver in our repository.
+💡 Every time a new official Ubuntu, Debian or Raspberry Pi OS version is released, we make sure that we have already uploaded compatible drivers in our repository, for all adapters that don’t have in-kernel drivers.

-This means that we support all official Ubuntu, Debian and Raspberry Pi OS versions, including all their derivatives as long as they use the same kernel and are not immutable.
+This means that our drivers support all official Ubuntu, Debian and Raspberry Pi OS versions, including all their derivatives as long as they use the same kernel and are not immutable.

 But this also means that we cannot support distributions that frequently have a newer kernel than Ubuntu, such as ArchLinux or PoP!_OS, or distributions that have a modified kernel, such as Kali Linux or Armbian.
 For these distributions, consider using using one of our adapters that have in-kernel drivers.